being-invincible/Intro-to-docker-and-postgres/readme.md

 # Postgres in Docker:

-Setup the connection using docker command
+Setup the connection using the docker command

-If you have ran posgres before, the same ports might not be available.
-Kill them first with this cmds:

-(List of ports)
-sudo lsof -i :5432
-sudo kill -9 <process_id>

 '''
 docker run -it \